Breast Lift

 Before surgery

-In the so-called crescent lift, a small amount of skin is removed above the nipple and areola, resulting in a crescent-shaped scar at the upper outer edge of the areola.
-Sometimes, more skin needs to be removed around the entire areola, and the scar then sits at the outer edge of the entire areola, known as an areolar lift.
+In a crescent lift, a small amount of skin is removed above the nipple and areola, resulting in a crescent-shaped scar along the upper edge of the areola.

-If the breasts are sagging and the nipples hang significantly, more skin needs to be removed.
-In these cases, there will be a scar around the areola, a vertical scar running straight from the areola down to the breast fold, and a short horizontal scar in the breast fold itself.
-This results in a scar that takes the shape of an anchor, also known as an “anchor scar.”
+If the breasts are very lax and the nipples hang significantly, even more skin needs to be removed.
+In these cases, the procedure results in a scar around the areola, a vertical scar running from the areola down to the breast fold, and a short horizontal scar within the crease.
+This scar pattern resembles an anchor and is known as an anchor scar.

 During the surgery